 Local businesses and individuals generously provided The River with donations of building materials, shelving, kitchen appliances, and startup finances.
 Much of the physical content of the pantry is “Recycled Madison.”
 The serving counters are remodeled nurse’s stations from the former Methodist/Meriter Hospital.
 The doors and windows are also from the hospital.
 The pantry shelving is from the former Kmart and Cub West Food Store.
 The new pantry was outfitted with new and much-improved electrical service.
 The electrical components were also donated, as was all the skilled installation work.

 Since the beginning, The River has focused on ending hunger and building a stronger community for all.
-Year to year, The River has expanded its services to ultimately offer free groceries, meals, clothing, household items, and mobile lunches to children and teens on non-school days.
-As our services grew, so did our community of volunteers, donors, partners and clients.
-Originally serving only a handful of families per week, today The River serves over 1,000 households per week, and counting.
+Year to year, The River has expanded its services to improve access to healthy food across Dane County.
+As our services grew, so did our community of volunteers, donors, clients and partners.
+Originally serving only a handful of households per week, today The River serves over 1,000 households per week, and counting.

 In 2017, The River transitioned leadership from the founders to Charles McLimans.
 As President & CEO, McLimans spent three years helping to advance The River to its next stage of development.
 Throughout 2018, The River worked with hundreds of individuals from across all of our stakeholder groups to develop a strategic plan that framed how The River will pursue a vision where everyone in Dane County is nourished in body, mind and spirit.
 The plan included updated mission and vision statements, enhanced core values, specific guiding principles, and a holistic services philosophy.